Perez Hilton: Outing celebrities

 On his blog, Hilton is open about his homosexuality and about his desire to out those who he claims are closeted gay celebrities.
 When former NSYNC member Lance Bass came out as gay on July 26, 2006, Hilton received criticism for having been partially responsible in the outing.
 "It upsets me that people think what I'm doing is a bad thing," Hilton told Access Hollywood.
 "I don't think it's a bad thing.
 If you know something to be a fact, why not report it?
 Why is that still taboo?"
 On November 2, 2006, another celebrity often questioned by Hilton for remaining closeted, actor Neil Patrick Harris, revealed that he is gay.

 Members of the gay community who have criticized Hilton's outing include editor of The Advocate Corey Scholibo, AfterElton.com editor Michael Jensen, and Damon Romine, spokesperson for GLAAD.
 Kim Ficera, of AfterEllen.com, wrote:

-I have to question the character of a man who attacks others on such deeply personal levels, without provocation and for self-benefit, monetary or otherwise...If he's emotionally incapable of exhibiting even the tiniest bit of compassion for closeted people, if he can't be sensitive to the fact that coming out is a very personal decision and that the process can be difficult for some—especially celebrities—I feel sorry for him.
-If his juvenile behavior is his shtick, I think it makes him a much more pathetic figure, and one the gay and lesbian community should not support...If we support behavior like Hilton's, we applaud shallowness, arrogance, rage and invasion of privacy, and risk becoming what we despise.
+I have to question the character of a man who attacks others on such deeply personal levels, without provocation and for self-benefit, monetary or otherwise ...
+If he's emotionally incapable of exhibiting even the tiniest bit of compassion for closeted people, if he can't be sensitive to the fact that coming out is a very personal decision and that the process can be difficult for some—especially celebrities—I feel sorry for him.
+If his juvenile behavior is his shtick, I think it makes him a much more pathetic figure, and one the gay and lesbian community should not support ...
+If we support behavior like Hilton's, we applaud shallowness, arrogance, rage and invasion of privacy, and risk becoming what we despise.

 Some fellow gossip bloggers have also objected to his approach.
 Trent Vanegas, who runs Pink Is the New Blog, told Salon.com, "I do not outright call people gay.
 I do not feel it is my place, or anyone else's place, to make people come out of the closet.
 Being shockingly hurtful just to get attention is not my style."
-David Hauslaib of gossip blog Jossip.com stated, "The rationale that he's doing this for the good of that gay community is tantamount to saying that there is a gay agenda.
+David Hauslaib of gossip blog Jossip.com said, "The rationale that he's doing this for the good of that gay community is tantamount to saying that there is a gay agenda.
 Is this a positive for the gay community?
 I'd say, 'No.'" Author, screenwriter, and former friend Japhy Grant also questioned his motives, writing on Salon.com, "Spreading gossip is just your average pedestrian variety of immorality.
 Claiming that you're doing it to further civil rights is an outright sham."